freenas/freenas-docs/userguide/sharing.rst

 Unix (NFS) Shares
 -----------------

-%brand% supports sharing over the Network File System (NFS).
+%brand% supports sharing pools, datasets over the Network File System (NFS).
 Clients use the :command:`mount` command to mount the share.
-Once mounted, the NFS share appears as just another directory on the client system.
-Some Linux distros require the installation of additional software in order to mount an NFS share.
-On Windows systems, enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.
+Mounted NFS shares appear as another directory on the client system.
+Some Linux distros require the installation of additional software to mount an NFS share.
+Windows systems need to enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.

 #ifdef freenas
 .. note:: For performance reasons, iSCSI is preferred to NFS shares